spomberg/password-generator/README.md

 ### Work with detailed wireframes

-This challenge allowed me flex my frontend skills, I was able to bring industry-level designs to life, I'm most proud of how close the final product is to the wireframes provided.
+This challenge allowed me to flex my frontend skills, I was able to bring industry-level designs to life, I'm most proud of how close the final product is to the wireframes provided.

 ### Test-Driven Development practice